iy3r/alertsGS/README.md

 3. Create a Pushbullet account.
 Install the app on your phone.
 Go to the pushbullet website, head to "My Account" and then create an access token.
 Note this token.

-4. Create a new script file in your Google Drive.
+4. Create a new script file in your Google Drive (see [tutorial](https://developers.google.com/apps-script/guides/standalone#creating_a_standalone_script) on creating standalone scripts).
 Clear any existing code.
 Copy and paste the contents of bseNoticeAlerts.gs in it.
 Enter your spreadsheet ID and access token in the `store` object in the `alertBot` function.

 5. Finally, setup triggers for the `alertBot` function by going to "Edit" > "Current project's triggers" to have Google run the function automatically at regular intervals (preferably every minute).